 The display and screen that you get with your fish finder are important because it helps you see what’s going on beneath you.
 An important feature that I look for is a fish finder with a display that is easy to navigate.
 Split screen is also an ideal feature.

 I’m looking for simplicity, and so should you.
 All I need is a fish finder that will help me find fish.
 It’s all part of the user experience.
+Even though simplicity is important, you still need the right number of features.
+Having depth finders, will help you scope out the water and identify ideal fishing locations.

 Something else you want to look for with your display as well is the type of screen.
 Some are monochrome, while others are color.
-Most of the fish finders we see today will use color to signify changes in elevation, this feature is incredibly useful, and it helps you get an idea of what you’re looking at faster.
+Most of the fish finders we see today will use full color displays to signify changes in elevation, this feature is incredibly useful, and it helps you get an idea of what you’re looking at faster.

 The resolution of your screen is always an important buying factor because it determines how much time you’ll have to spend looking at the fish finder to figure out what you’re looking at.
 While there’s no “set in stone” requirement for screen resolution, you want something with high-resolution that allows you to view what’s happening underwater clearly.

 That said, the smaller you go, the smaller screen size you will get, which may make it more difficult for you to see what’s happening underwater.
+You’ll want to weight the pros and cons here.
+If you have a small boat, you’ll have to either sacrifice some space or get a smaller fish finder.

 When I refer to power, I’m talking about the power of the transducer.
 The amount of power you have will determine how deep your finder can display images.
 A powerful device will allow you to work better in deeper water, but it will also help you in less than desirable conditions.
 If the water is murky, a low-quality fish finder will prevent you from getting a clear image.